izakami/ict/documentation/attacks/attack_log.md

 hydra brute force result
 Wordlist: fasttrack.txt
 result: no valid password found.
-THis indicates the user likeing is using common password.
+THis indicates the user likeing is not using common password.